itzg/docker-minecraft-server/README.md

 - `LIMBO_SCHEMA_FILENAME`=default.schem
 - `LEVEL`="Default;${LIMBO_SCHEMA_FILENAME}"

+> NOTE: instead of using format codes in the MOTD, Limbo requires [JSON chat content](https://minecraft.fandom.com/wiki/Raw_JSON_text_format#Java_Edition).
+If a plain string is provided, which is the default, then it gets converted into the required JSON structure.

 ### Running a Crucible server

 A [Crucible](https://github.com/CrucibleMC/Crucible) server can be run by setting `TYPE` to `CRUCIBLE`.